ZaneMeroff/mtv_music_trivia/README.md

 ### Directions for Use
 - On page load the user will see an intro screen asking for a name and difficulty.
-- After selecting `START GAME` the user will see their first of 10 question prompts with four possible answers.
+- After selecting `START GAME` the user will see their first of ten question prompts with four possible answers.
 - Selecting an answer, then selecting the `SUBMIT ANSWER` button will reveal a confirmation message letting the user know if they were correct or incorrect.
 - There is a header at the top of the screen that persists throughout the game displaying the current question, number of right and wrong responses, and the current difficulty.
 - At the end of the game the user will see their score given as a percentage as well as cards representing all missed questions with the user's answer and the correct answer.